Marine Boyer: Early life

-Boyer was born on 22 May 2000 in Saint-Benoît, Réunion to parents Alain and Rolande Boyer but grew up in Melun.
+Boyer was born on 22 May 2000 in Saint-Benoît, Réunion on the French island of Réunion to parents Alain and Rolande Boyer but grew up in Melun in metropolitan France.
 She began gymnastics at a club in Melun when she was five years old.
 In 2011, she began training at the Meaux Gymnastics club, which she still represents at domestic competitions.

-Career
+Junior gymnastics career

 Espoir

 Boyer won the silver medal in the all-around behind Loan His at the 2012 French Championships in the Espoir division.
 She made her international debut at the 2013 International Gymnix in Montreal where she placed sixteenth in the all-around and eighth in the floor exercise final in the Challenge division.

 Junior

-2014

-Boyer won the silver medals with the Meaux club in the team competition and in the all-around behind Loan His at the French Championships.
+Boyer won the silver medals with the Meaux club in the team competition and in the all-around behind Loan His at the 2014 French Championships.
 She competed with the French team at a friendly meet against Romania and Belgium, and they finished third.
 Individually, Boyer finished seventh in the all-around.
-Then at the European Championships, the French team finished seventh, and Boyer finished thirteenth in the all-around final.
+Then at the 2014 European Championships, the French team finished seventh, and Boyer finished thirteenth in the all-around final.
 At the Top Gym Tournament, Boyer tied for fifth place in the all-around with Canadian Sydney Soloski.
 In the event finals, she won the silver medal on the vault behind Angelina Melnikova and the gold medal on the balance beam.

-2015

-At the French Championships, Boyer won the gold medal on the balance beam and the silver medal on the uneven bars behind Louise Vanhille.
+At the 2015 French Championships, Boyer won the gold medal on the balance beam and the silver medal on the uneven bars behind Louise Vanhille.
 Then at the FIT Challenge in Ghent, she helped France win the team silver medal behind Germany, and she placed sixth in the all-around.
 She then competed with Juliette Bossu and Mélanie de Jesus dos Santos at the European Youth Olympic Festival in Tbilisi where they placed sixth in the team competition.
 Boyer qualified for the all-around final where she placed ninth, and she won the gold medal on the vault with a score of 14.275.
 She won a team gold medal at the Elite Gym Massilia and also placed seventh in the all-around and fourth on vault.